-Are you thinking about selling land in New Jersey, Brooklyn, Queens, Long Island?
-If so then you might be wondering this common question: who pays when selling land in New Jersey, Brooklyn, Queens, Long Island.
+Are you thinking about selling land in North Carolina & New Jersey?
+If so then you might be wondering this common question: who pays when selling land in North Carolina & New Jersey.
 In this article, we’ll reveal the surprising answer.

 When people think of selling land, they think of handing over the deed and accepting a check for the property.
 Makes sense.
 At first you might think that the buyer pays the seller.
-But that’s not really how it works and you might be surprised at who pays when selling land in New Jersey, Brooklyn, Queens, Long Island…
+But that’s not really how it works and you might be surprised at who pays when selling land in North Carolina & New Jersey…

 If you’re the seller, you’ll have to pay first!
 You’ll probably have to pay for a survey or a site analysis, or for a geologist to look at your property and tell you what potential it has.